Wii system software: Everybody Votes Channel

-Everybody Votes Channel allowed users to vote in simple opinion polls and compare and contrast opinions with those of friends, family, and people across the globe.
+The Everybody Votes Channel allowed users to vote in simple opinion polls and compare and contrast opinions with those of friends, family, and people across the globe.

-Everybody Votes Channel was launched on February 13, 2007, and was available in the Wii Channels section of the Wii Shop Channel.
+The Everybody Votes Channel was launched on February 13, 2007, and was available in the Wii Channels section of the Wii Shop Channel.
 The application allowed Wii owners to vote on various questions using their Mii as a registered voter.
-Additionally, voters were also able to make predictions for the choice that will be the most popular overall after their own vote has been cast.
-Each Mii's voting and prediction record is tracked and voters can also view how their opinions compare to others.
-Whether the Mii is correct in its predictions or not is displayed on a statistics page along with a counter of how many times that Mii has voted.
+Additionally, voters were also able to make predictions for the choice that would be the most popular overall after their own vote has been cast.
+Each Mii's voting and prediction record was tracked and voters can also view how their opinions compare to others.
+Whether the Mii was correct in its predictions or not was displayed on a statistics page along with a counter of how many times that Mii had voted.
 Up to six Miis would be registered to vote on the console.
 The channel was free to download.
 Each player would make a suggestion for a poll a day.

-Like the other four Wii channels (Forecast Channel, News Channel, Nintendo Channel, Check Mii Out Channel/Mii Contest Channel), the Everybody Votes Channel ended its seven-year support on June 27, 2013 due to Nintendo shifting its resources to its next generation projects.
-Unlike the other discontinued channels, Everybody Votes Channel remains accessible with users able to view the latest poll data posted, albeit the channel will never be updated again.
+Like the four other WiiConnect24 channels (Forecast Channel, News Channel, Nintendo Channel, Check Mii Out Channel/Mii Contest Channel), the Everybody Votes Channel ended its seven-year support on June 27, 2013.
+Unlike the other discontinued channels, the Everybody Votes Channel remains accessible with users able to view the poll data posted before WiiConnect24's closure.